-Auto Scaling allows you to scale your Amazon EC2 capacity up or down automatically according to conditions you define.
-With Auto Scaling, you can ensure that the number of Amazon EC2 instances you’re using increases seamlessly during demand spikes to maintain performance, and decreases automatically during demand lulls to minimize costs.
-Auto Scaling is particularly well suited for applications that experience hourly, daily, or weekly variability in usage.
-Auto Scaling is enabled by Amazon CloudWatch and available at no additional charge beyond Amazon CloudWatch fees.
+Auto Scaling helps you maintain application availability and allows you to scale your Amazon EC2 capacity up or down automatically according to conditions you define.
+You can use Auto Scaling to help ensure that you are running your desired number of Amazon EC2 instances.
+Auto Scaling can also automatically increase the number of Amazon EC2 instances during demand spikes to maintain performance and decrease capacity during lulls to reduce costs.
+Auto Scaling is well suited both to applications that have stable demand patterns or that experience hourly, daily, or weekly variability in usage.

-Auto Scaling enables you to closely follow the demand curve for your applications, reducing the need to provision Amazon EC2 capacity in advance.
-For example, you can set a condition to add new Amazon EC2 instances in increments of 3 instances to the Auto Scaling Group when the average CPU utilization of your Amazon EC2 fleet goes above 70 percent; and similarly, you can set a condition to remove Amazon EC2 instances in the same increments when CPU Utilization falls below 10 percent.
-Often, you may want more time to allow your fleet to stabilize before Auto Scaling adds or removes more Amazon EC2 instances.
-You can configure a cool-down period for your Auto Scaling Group, which tells Auto Scaling to wait for some time after taking an action before it evaluates the conditions again.
+Auto Scaling enables you to follow the demand curve for your applications closely, reducing the need to manually provision Amazon EC2 capacity in advance.
+For example, you can set a condition to add new Amazon EC2 instances in increments to the Auto Scaling group when the average utilization of your Amazon EC2 fleet is high; and similarly, you can set a condition to remove instances in the same increments when CPU utilization is low.
+If you have predictable load changes, you can set a schedule through Auto Scaling to plan your scaling activities.
+You can use Amazon CloudWatch to send alarms to trigger scaling activities and Elastic Load Balancing to help distribute traffic to your instances within Auto Scaling groups.
 Auto Scaling enables you to run your Amazon EC2 fleet at optimal utilization.